Pradeep-Borude/Todo_List/README.md

 # React Todo_List

- this is a very simple todo list application written using React.js and TailwindCSS used to design the page .
+ this is a very simple todo list application written using React and TailwindCSS used to design the page .

 ## How to Run